CUBRID/cubrid-manual/en/sql/datatype.rst

 | Numeric                    | DOUBLE                                       |
 +----------------------------+----------------------------------------------+

-Conversting JSON data type to other types is explained by next table:
+Converting JSON data type to other types is explained by next table:

 +----------------------------+-----------------------------------------------+
 | CUBRID JSON Type           | Other accepted types                          |